thingsinjars/AppCMS/README.md

  * Download Drupal 6
  * Unzip onto your server
  * Upload /profiles/appcms
+ * Run the Drupal installer, choosing AppCMS as the Installation Profile
  <!-- * Upload the modules listed in modules/modules-README.txt This includes two customised modules:
    * html\_export - More thorough about changing src & href values
    * jquery\_update - Uses standard jQuery for Admin area, includes jQuery from theme if it exists -->
- * Run the Drupal installer, choosing AppCMS as the Installation Profile
-   * Depending on server configuration, you may see an error about flexifield.
-This is due to an overlapping dependency.
-It will go away on the next screen